What is the Effect of COVID -19 Transmission on Human Lungs

 - Air velocity is higher in a small branch

 - High turbulent kinetic energy is near the point of bifurcation of main branches due to more fluctuations during respiration

 Future Scope for CFD Analysis of Lungs

-- Many research institutes have been doing research to find the solutions for infected patients, but more areas need to be explored
+- Many research institutes have been doing research to find solutions for infected patients, but more areas need to be explored

-- Many hospitals have shortage of ventilators.
+- Many hospitals have a shortage of ventilators.
 Hence, design and manufacturing patient effective ventilation is essential nowadays

 - Effect of different ventilation techniques can be studied to study its effect of air distribution inside the lungs